voltrue2/in-app-purchase/README.md

 });
 ```

+#### HTTP Request Configuration

+The module utilises the Request module for the HTTP requests required to validate Apple and Windows IAP subscriptions.
+The default settings for requests can be configured by passing in the `requestDefaults` configuration property.
+This allows you to configure proxies, tunnels and request timeouts.
+This object can contain any [Request module options](https://github.com/request/request#requestoptions-callback) but may be overridden by request-specific options set by this module.

 ### GooglePlay Public Key From Environment Variables

-For GooglePlay, `in-app-purchase` module can read public key value from the environement variables instead of file(s).
+For GooglePlay, `in-app-purchase` module can read public key value from the environment variables instead of file(s).

 The basics is the same as using file(s).